 AEN 230 AGRICULTURAL POWER II: 5 hours.
 Prerequisite: AEN 120.
 Three discussions and two laboratory periods.
 Principles of the diesel engine with reference to design and construction of different types used in agricultural and light industrial application.
 Theory and principles of diesel pumps and injectors are studied under actual and practical conditions by rebuilding and calibrating.
-Winter.
+Spring of odd years.